Building Project

 Meanwhile, the School Committee graciously approved the use of the first floor of the Beebe School for library operations and storage for the duration of the construction project.
 The West Emerson library closed on Friday, August 12, 2022.
 Physical library services were suspended during the move, and re-opened at the Beebe School on Tuesday, September 13, 2022.

 In November 2022, the building was handed over to the contractor, Castagna Construction.
 A construction fence was installed around the perimeter of the property.
 Hazardous materials were safely removed from the building in preparation for demolition of the addition.
-A groundbreaking ceremony was held on January 11, 2023, kicking off the project in earnest.
+A groundbreaking ceremony was held on January 11, 2023, formally kicking off the project.

 As the demolition of the addition was underway, work was ongoing inside the historic building.
 This includes the painstaking restoration of the painted woodwork, which will be returned to its original unpainted condition.
 It promises to be beautiful!